 Can I take them with other medications?

 This depends on the treatment you choose and the medications you are taking.
 Your doctor will assess the likelihood of any interactions between medications when you provide your medical details during your consultation.
-These tablets may interact with antibiotics.
 You can find more information regarding this on each product page.